Skip to main content

 As a result of these various episodes and the accelerating progression of my disease, I was placed on the liver transplant list on June 8th.
 More on that to come in a separate email.

-Until July 31, 2023, PSC Partners is hosting its third annual WALK83.01 (K83.01 is the disease code for PSC).
-This year, the organization has set a fundraising target of $135,000.
+Until July 31, 2024, PSC Partners is hosting its fourth annual WALK83.01 (K83.01 is the disease code for PSC).
+This year, the organization has set a fundraising target of $120,000, because it is the 20th anniversary of PSC Partners.

 I have set a personal goal to raise $20,000 and I would be honored if you would consider joining me this year.
 Here are some suggested donation amounts: